 Sometimes if you struggle with movements we may ask the occupational therapists to make you a night splint (shown below) to help with your rehabilitation.

 How do I fit my sling?

-Please click on the link (or copy and paste into your browser) to view a video demonstration.
+Please click on the weblinks to view a video demonstration.